19 Plants That Repel Bugs

 If you’re looking for plants that repel bugs, a way to keep mosquitoes and other pests away from your home, Ageratum might be the perfect solution.

-This pretty, low-maintenance plant emits a scent known to repel various bugs, including mosquitoes, aphids, and whiteflies.
+This pretty, low-maintenance plant emits a scent that repels bugs, including mosquitoes, aphids, and whiteflies.

-Ageratum plants are easy to grow and thrive in full sun or partial shade.
+Ageratum plants easily grow and thrive in full sun or partial shade.
 They produce lovely blue, pink, or white flowers that bloom all summer.

-Plus, they don’t require a lot of watering or fertilizer, making them a great choice for busy gardeners.
+They also don’t require much watering or fertilizer, making them a great choice for busy gardeners.

 To use Ageratum as a natural bug repellent, plant it around the perimeter of your garden, patio, or outdoor seating area.